-The fallen Ogdoads emulated the Anu, and all created their own worlds, Asherah’s was called Venus and Lucifer now called Marduk called his world Mars.
+The fallen Ogdoads emulated the Anu, and all created their own worlds, Asherah’s was called Venus, and Lucifer now called Marduk called his world Mars.
 They would not speak to each other again until the end of time but always they remained bound by love.

-Appalled by their Anu’s cruelty and lonely the Anunnaki, as the fallen Ogdoads referred to themselves, created the Hyperboreans at the furthest point north.
+Appalled by their Anu’s cruelty and loneliness the Anunnaki, as the fallen Ogdoads referred to themselves, created the Hyperboreans at the furthest point north.
 Ialdabaoth seldom even came to earth and if he did it was only to kill things.
 He could kill all he wanted right in the Mesopotamian and Indus valleys.

 The Hyperboreans were hermaphrodites, male and female at the same time, born complete, and spared having to quest for the other half of their soul as every human must do.
 They would live forever as long as they could renew themselves in the light of the Black Sun.
 They were gods in their own right and it was inevitable that they would assert themselves as such.
-There was the promethean rebellion and Marduk exterminated all of them that could not escape into the interdimensional cubby holes that riddled the earth in its northern and southern extremities.
+There was the Promethean rebellion and Marduk exterminated all of them that could not escape into the interdimensional cubby holes that riddled the earth in its northern and southern extremities.

 The fornications of Asherah had made Marduks heart the hardest thing in all the worlds and on Mars war was waged perpetually as a pleasure greater than lovemaking.
 Even Enlil, as Ialdabaoth had taken to calling himself, feared Marduk as the fiercest of the nine.

 On earth, the three pairs still intact sired children which were called Nephilim.
 Asherah, who swore to never have children again with Enlil, experimented on creating forms that she would imbue with Zoe, which was the essence of her own soul.
 There were animals and even plants now that shared the soul of the Goddess.
 They were called Chaioth Ha Qadosh.
-There were races of beings that only she and the other eight could see; nymphs and sylphs, fairy’s, leprechauns, and Gnomes.
+There were races of beings that only she and the other eight could see; nymphs and sylphs, fairies, leprechauns, and Gnomes.
 For mischief, she created the Djinn who could take any form they wished.

-Dearest to her heart were the Men and Women she created with the help of the others.
+Dearest to her heart was the Men and Women she created with the help of the others.
 They looked much like the Hyperboreans, a physical representation of the most beautiful of the forms she and Lucifer had generated, only lacking the burning light of Lucifer.

 So that the men and women would not grow arrogant and opinionated, as the Hyperboreans had, input from their pineal gland was blocked so that they could perceive only what they needed to survive and what threatened that survival.
 Spiritually they were unable to evolve to the height of the Djinn or Chaioth Ha Qadosh.
 They would be male and female just like the Fallen Ogdoads, separate like the day and the night.

 They would live for thousands of years in their prime and for the ones who saw the light of the Black Sun much, much longer.
-Their capacity for problem solving was equal to the gods that made them.
+Their capacity for problem-solving was equal to the gods that made them.
 They were her children.
-In the Mesopotamian valley they called her Innana and Ishtar.
+In the Mesopotamian valley, they called her Innana and Ishtar.
 In the Indus valley; she was called Anahita and Tara.
 In the South along the Nile they called her Isis and in the wild southern jungles Oloddumare.
-In the North they called her Freyja, but she had many other names on earth.
+In the North, they called her Freyja, but she had many other names on earth.

 When the Nephilim saw the beauty of the woman they sired children with them.
-They taught the children writing, irrigation, farming and cosmetics to make women even more seductive.
+They taught the children writing, irrigation, farming, and cosmetics to make women even more seductive.
 They taught them to use Magick to command the spirits, the Djinn of Asherah and even the fiery Shaitan of Marduk to build great cities and monuments of stone.
 They taught the human race how to govern by laws and above all to respect the fallen Ogdoads as the parents and overlords of both the Nephelium and the human race.
-They taught the human race to always make sacrifice to them, whether it be blood, deed, or ordeal.
+They taught the human race to always make sacrifices to them, whether it be blood, deed, or ordeal.

-Under the watchful eye of the Nephilim the earth became known as the Garden of Enlil but fortunately for the human race Enlil had not been to the earth in millions of days.
-He had been preoccupied wiping out the current occupants of Saturn with a plague that slowly and agonizingly dissolved them.
+Under the watchful eye of the Nephilim the earth became known as the Garden of Enlil but fortunately for the human race, Enlil had not been to the earth in millions of days.
+He had been preoccupied with wiping out the current occupants of Saturn with a plague that slowly and agonizingly dissolved them.
 He had given them a cure, but he made sure he had given it to the most greedy and stupid among them.
 He watched with glee as the cure was withheld until it was too late.

 Delighted with himself Enlil arrived on earth to boast a little southwest of the Mesopotamian valley in a place called Baalbek where he knew a great temple had been built for him.
-But unbeknownst to him Asherah had also instructed the Babylonians, master magicians who called her Ishtar, to build another temple with fifteen-hundred-ton stones in commemoration to the virility of Marduk.
+But unbeknownst to him, Asherah had also instructed the Babylonians, master magicians who called her Ishtar, to build another temple with fifteen-hundred-ton stones in commemoration of the virility of Marduk.
 It was to be called the Temple of Solomon, or the Sun of Man because Marduk was now the brightest thing in the void.
 Asherah was making overtures to Marduk, and Enlil who considered her his whore even though she was his mother, went berserk…

 As was customary among the Anunnaki, Enlil had taken human form for his visit to earth.
 Because the human form was the most aesthetically pleasing the Anunnaki always wore it on earth.
 Only they accessorized with whatever animal parts they deemed appropriate.
 Enlil had chosen deadly cobras for legs and the head of a rooster because the fighting cocks magnificent red comb acted as the crown of Anu.
 His torso was that of a mighty man and when he slammed his unyielding fist into the ground, the whole earth shook.
 Fifteen-hundred-ton stones cracked in the quarry.
 Many of the columns on the two great edifices collapsed bringing a cascade of stone down upon the Shaitan who had been working on it.

 The fearsome demons fled in terror back down into the fiery bowels of the earth from whence they came, and the thundering voice of Abraxas issued forth from the sky on every corner of the earth.
 “I am Anu, lord of the Anunnaki and I have no equal among them.”
-With the swiftness of thought he scoured the earth and saw all the humans and their mighty cities built of stone.
+With the swiftness of thought, he scoured the earth and saw all the humans and their mighty cities built of stone.